 What is Hemp?

 Hemp, or "industrial hemp", is a plant in the botanical class of Cannabis sativa cultivars grown specifically for industrial and consumable use.
+It was one of the first plants to be spun into usable fiber 50,000 years ago.
+Along with bamboo, hemp is among the fastest growing plants on Earth.

-Hemp as Stall Bedding
+How Hemp Stall Bedding Works

 Hemp stall bedding is made from the stalk of the hemp plant, also known as the hurd.
 The hurd is dried and mulched into a straw-like structure to create the bedding.
+Hemp is quickly becoming a preferred alternative to traditional shavings and wood pellets for horse stall management.

-Benefits of Using Hemp as Stall Bedding
+Benefits of Using Hemp Bedding for Horses

-Highly Absorbant
+Highly Absorbent

-Hemp bedding is highly absorbant, up to four times more so than pine shavings or straw.
+Hemp bedding is highly absorbent, up to four times more so than pine shavings or straw.
 This can help reduce odor and ammonia levels in animal enclosures, which can make for healthier animals and a more pleasant environment for humans.

 Low Dust